Sullivan: Where to, Dolly?

 - Audience Monologue: The stage musical contains several, mainly holdovers from The Matchmaker, where they were used even more extensively.
 For the most part, they were excised from the movie version.

-- Black Widow: Irene Molloy is painted as one of these.
+- Black Widow: Dolly paints Irene Molloy as one of these to plant doubts in Horace's head.

 - Can't Stand Them, Can't Live Without Them: Horace.